cometbeetle/compuclick/README.md

 ![COMPUCLICK Title Screen](https://raw.githubusercontent.com/cometbeetle/compuclick/main/docs/GitHub-image.PNG)

-The project was built with Java in 21 using [IntelliJ IDEA](https://www.jetbrains.com/idea/) by JetBrains, and can be compiled by importing the project into IntelliJ, or by simply running `javac Main.java` within the `src` folder.
+The project was built in Java in 21 using [IntelliJ IDEA](https://www.jetbrains.com/idea/) by JetBrains, and can be compiled by importing the project into IntelliJ, or by simply running `javac Main.java` within the `src` folder.

 ### Program Specifications